Sarvam AI launches 30B and 105B open source models - BusinessToday

 It also demonstrated real-world use cases, including an interaction running on a basic feature phone with a physical keypad.

-In the demonstration, the chatbot named “Vikram” conversed in multiple Indian languages, including Hindi and Punjabi.
-The company said the name honours Vikram Sarabhai, the Indian physicist widely regarded as the father of the country’s space programme.
+In the demonstration, the company used an example of a chatbot called “Vikram” which was able to converse in multiple Indian languages, including Hindi and Punjabi.
+The name for this demo honours Vikram Sarabhai, the Indian physicist widely regarded as the father of the country’s space programme.